Donald Trump Will Win More Electoral Votes In 2020 Than 2016, Corey Lewandowski Predicts

 — The Hill (@thehill) September 5, 2019

-He doubled down in his tweet attack, accusing Shaheen of becoming very wealthy while serving her term and hit her for not passing any “major” legislation.
+He doubled down in his tweet attack, accusing Shaheen of becoming very wealthy while serving her term.
+He also slammed her for not passing any “major” legislation.

 According to Politico, establishment Republicans in New Hampshire are worried that Trump will prop up Lewandowski’s run in New Hampshire, should he decide to move forward with it.
 Several top Republican officials in the state have said they’re not fans of Lewandowski and have called him a “thug.”